Overview

 Funding

-The Victorian Government is providing funding up to $210,000 for the 2022-2023 VicCoasts Coastcare Victoria Community Grants Program.
+The Victorian Government is providing funding for the 2023-2024 VicCoasts Coastcare Victoria Community Grants Program.

 Projects fit into one of three streams on offer including: